Spoonful of Sugar (film): Plot

 Millicent is a college student who grew up in the foster care system, where she experienced years of sexual abuse at the hands of several foster fathers.
 She decides to take some time away from school in order to work on her thesis as well as take part in a treatment program that utilizes microdoses of LSD.
-Millicent takes a job babysitting Johnny, a nonverbal young boy with allergies so severe that he must wear an astronaut-esque suit to keep him safe.
+Millicent takes a job babysitting Johnny Michaels, a nonverbal young boy with allergies so severe that he must wear an astronaut-esque suit to keep him safe.

 Once in the home Millicent quickly discovers that Johnny's home life is not perfect, as his father Jacob is prone to philandering while his mother Rebecca is extremely intent on appearing as the perfect mother.
 As such, Millicent decides that she will take over Rebecca's role and become the perfect mother for Johnny.
 She endears herself to Johnny after teaching him how to skin several animals he had killed and buried in his back yard.
 Millicent also begins dosing Johnny with LSD.
 He eventually calls Millicent "mommy," his first spoken word, infuriating Rebecca.
 She also begins an affair with Jacob, which is witnessed by Johnny, who creates several sketches of the sexual interlude.
 While this is going on, Millicent flips through her journal, where she details how she has murdered all of the foster fathers who had sexually abused her.

 Rebecca discovers the affair through the drawings and confronts Millicent, who attacks her and leaves to find Jacob.
 She finds him and pleads for him to leave his wife, but Jacob refuses.
 While she is gone, Johnny attacks Rebecca, as Millicent had previously told him to kill his mother.
 Millicent returns and is attacked by Rebecca and Johnny, the latter of whom stabs Millicent to death.
 The film ends with the reveal that this was not Johnny's first murder and that his parents have covered up all of the prior deaths to protect their son - and that they will continue to do so.